-Until July 1999, power exports from mills to the grid were not legally possible in Brazil and until 2000 they were inexistent, so the industry developed low pressure, low efficiency 2-100 MWe units for self-supply only to ensure that excess bagasse could not accumulate and become a disposal problem.
-Almost all sugar mills and alcohol distilleries in Brazil employed small bagasse-fired steam turbine systems to provide just enough steam and electricity to meet onsite factory needs.
+Until July 1999, power exports from mills to the grid were legally not possible in Brazil and until 2000 they were inexistent, so the sugarcane processing industry developed low pressure, low efficiency 2-100 MWe units for self-supply only to ensure that excess bagasse would not accumulate and become a disposal problem.
+Almost all sugar mills and alcohol distilleries in Brazil employed small bagasse-fired steam turbine systems to provide just enough steam and electricity to meet the onsite factory needs.
 Most of these units date from about 20 years ago.
 Therefore, as a result of this situation, although most of the sugar and ethanol factories in Brazil currently consume their biomass residues, they do it in an inefficient manner, by using low efficient boilers and turbo-generators.
 Thus, there is usually no surplus electricity to sell.
 Actually, the first ethanol and sugar companies coming into the electricity market did not do it until recent years.

-According to the Brazilian National Electricity Agency (ANEEL) electricity generation from sugarcane bagasse represents only 3.53%3 of the total electricity generation installed capacity in Brazil, which means approximately 3,956 MW of 111,870,881 MW.
-Recent researches of the National Supply Company (CONAB) declare that setting up modern equipments sugarcane industry would have a potential generation capacity of until 15,000 MW4.
+According to the Brazilian National Electricity Agency (ANEEL) power generation from sugarcane bagasse represents only 3.53% of the total power generation installed capacity in Brazil, which means approximately 3,956 MW of 111,871 MW.
+Recent researches of the National Supply Company (CONAB) declare that setting up modern equipments, sugarcane industry would have a potential generation capacity up to 15,000 MW4.
 This means that around 11,000 MW from bagasse cogeneration are being wasted because of the use of inefficient equipments.

 Despite the percentage of the total installed capacity that power generation from bagasse represents, the effective quantity of power exported from bagasse fired cogeneration units to the national grid (the National Interconnected System, SIN) is almost negligible.
-According to the National Operator of the System (ONS), the entity in charge for the control and coordination of the operation of the power generation and transmission units that are connected to the SIN, in 2008 only 178.1 GWh were injected to the grid from biomass fired power plants (not only bagasse fired, but the whole biomass fired for power generation), which means a 0.04% of the whole power generation of the national grid (448,802).
+According to the National System Operator (ONS), the entity that coordinates the operation of the transmission and distribution units connected to the SIN, in 2008 only 178.1 GWh were injected to the grid from biomass fired power plants (not only bagasse fired, but the whole biomass fired for power generation), which means a 0.04% of the whole power generation of the national grid (448,802 GWh in 2008).
+The prior years this percentage was even lower, only 0.01% in 2007 and 0.006% in 2006^5 .

-3 National Electricity Agency (ANEEL). www.aneel.gov.br/aplicacoes/capacidadebrasil/OperacaoCapacidadeBrasil.asp
+3 National Electricity Agency (ANEEL), www.aneel.gov.br/aplicacoes/capacidadebrasil/OperacaoCapacidadeBrasil.asp